 11. What is the primary goal of environmental governance reforms?

-a) To centralize environmental management
+a) To centralise environmental management

 b) To enhance public participation in decision-making